telerik/ajax-docs/api/server/Telerik.Web.UI/ImageManagerDialogConfiguration.md

             will allow multiple files / folders to be selected and deleted / copied / moved.
 Also, if Insert button is clicked all the selected file items will be inserted in the editor's content area

-###  AllowMultipleSelection `Boolean`

-Enables or disables multiple item selection in the file browser dialogs.

-#### Remarks
-Used in the RadEditor dialogs like Image Manager, Document Manager.
-If the value is set to true,
-            will allow multiple files / folders to be selected and deleted / copied / moved.
-Also, if Insert button is clicked all the selected file items will be inserted in the editor's content area

 ###  ContentProviderTypeName `String`

 Gets or sets the fully qualified type name of the FileBrowserContentProvider used in the dialog,